Clouded leopard: Hunting and diet

 When hunting, the clouded leopard stalks its prey or waits for the prey to approach.
 After making and feeding on a kill, it usually retreats into trees to digest and rest.
 Its prey includes both arboreal and terrestrial vertebrates.

 Pocock presumed that it is adapted for preying upon herbivorous mammals of considerable bulk because of its powerful build, long canines and the deep penetration of its bites.
-In Thailand, clouded leopards have been observed preying on southern pig-tailed macaque (Macaca nemestrina), Indian hog deer (Hyelaphus porcinus), Bengal slow loris (Nycticebus bengalensis), Asiatic brush-tailed porcupine (Atherurus macrourus), Malayan pangolin (Manis javanica) and Berdmore's ground squirrel (Menetes berdmorei).
-Known prey species in China include barking deer (Muntiacus) and pheasants.
+In Thailand, clouded leopards have been observed preying on southern pig-tailed macaque (Macaca nemestrina), Indian hog deer (Axis porcinus), Asiatic brush-tailed porcupine (Atherurus macrourus), Malayan pangolin (Manis javanica) and Berdmore's ground squirrel (Menetes berdmorei).
+In India, a clouded leopard also preyed on a Bengal slow loris (Nycticebus bengalensis).
+Known prey species in China include barking deer (Muntiacus sp.) and pheasants.

 In northern Peninsular Malaysia, a male clouded leopard was photographed while carrying a binturong (Arctictis binturong) in its jaws.

 Reproduction and life cycle

 Both males and females average 26 months at first reproduction.
 The female is in estrus for about six days, with her estrous cycle lasting about 30 days.
 In the wild, mating usually occurs between December and March.
 The pair mates multiple times over the course of several days.
 The male grasps the female by the neck who responds with vocalization.
 Occasionally, he also bites her during courtship and is very aggressive during sexual encounters.
 Females can bear one litter each year.
 The male is not involved in raising the cubs.

 The female gives birth to a litter of one to five, mostly three cubs, after a gestation period of 93 ± 6 days.
 Cubs are born with closed eyes and weigh from 140 to 280 g.
 Their spots are solid dark, rather than dark rings.
 Their eyes open after about 10 days.
 They are active within five weeks and fully weaned at around three months of age.
 They attain the adult coat pattern at around six months and become independent after around 10 months.

 Captive clouded leopards have an average lifespan of 11 years.

 One individual has lived to be almost 17 years old.

-Generation length of the clouded leopard is about seven years.
+The generation length of the clouded leopard is about seven years.